Mec-iS/planet-challenge-doc/01-Overview.md

 You can find each of these bands in the "Files" list.
 You can download the files with the `.TIF` extension, load them into `numpy` and read the full matrices with the given pixel values (BQA is 16bits, others are 8bits).
 To have the full optical image you need to overlap the Blue, Green and Red bands.
 The easiest way of visualizing this array in terms of a [picture is using QGIS](https://www.youtube.com/watch?v=ca6SM_HSeaI) or by creating a multi-band image using `GDAL` [command-line](https://gis.stackexchange.com/a/264923/65025).

 Every `.TIF` file is in reality a Geo-TIFF, every band-file is georeferenced, in other words you can load it and know the geographical position of every pixel in the image, given its Coordinates Reference System.

+You can now probably understand a little better [this notebook full of great examples](https://gist.github.com/sgillies/7e5cd548110a5b4d45ac1a1d93cb17a3).